hilldean09/DIAPBAR/README.md

 # DIAPBAR
-Do-It-All-Progress-Bar (DIAPBAR) aims to build a flexible library of progress bar classes intended for CLI use.
+Do-It-All-Progress-Bar (DIAPBAR) aims to build a flexible library of C++ progress bar classes intended for CLI use.

 ## Implementation
 As of currently, the primary method of usage is to download the source files, include and utilise them in a project, and finally linked them.
 I do believe there is a more efficient way to do this though it has not yet been implemented.
 Contents are found in the ```Diapbar``` namespace.